timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 a timely manner.
 Because this would rely on conditional retrieval of the RRDP Notification file the CA MAY perform this verification every minute.

-If the expected files are not found to be published within a reasonable time (let's say 5 minutes?), or if the CA recognises that there is a regression in the files seen at the repository (e.g. previous manifest number), then it SHOULD perform a Full Synchronisation as described above in section 4.4.1 of this document.
+If the expected files are not found to be published within 5 minutes, or a regression is observed, then the CA SHOULD send the Publiczation Server an [@!RFC8181] list query.
+In case the list reply differs from the expected set of files, then the Publication Server and CA have become desynchronized and the CA SHOULD send an [@!RFC8181] multi-element publication query to update its content.
+If the list reply matches the expected set of files, but they are consistently not seen in the RRDP repository then this points at an operational issue at the Publication Server.

 # RRDP Repository